 Lumber and freighting were also mainstays.
 During its railroad heyday, Divide’s Midland Depot thrived as a stop between the thriving mining camps of Victor and Cripple Creek to the south, with Colorado Springs to the east.
 It also connected to the boom towns of Leadville, Glenwood Spring and Aspen.
 Built in 1904, the depot still remains today.

 Today, like in the past, Divide receives a lot of commerce from travelers passing through town.

 Mueller State Park – Mueller boasts 5,000 acres of wooden terrain, with modern campgrounds and multi-use trails.
 The hiking is fantastic in this state park located just south of town in route to Cripple Creek via Highway 67.

-Read about the Camping near Divide, Cripple Creek and Victor, on Highway 67 S.
+Camping: Read about the camping near Divide, Cripple Creek and Victor.

 Activities near Divide

 - Royal Gorge Bridge and Park (49mi)

 - Cañon City (45mi)